2020 Wall Scholars

 The Institute will appoint up to ten UBC scholars per academic year, with representation from all Professorial ranks.
 Successful applicants will be individuals with exceptional research records (as appropriate for their career stage), and a strong interest in and/or demonstrated capacity for interdisciplinary exchange across a range of academic fields.

-The call for applications for 2020 has now closed.
-The call for applications for 2021 will be announced in August 2020.
+The call for applications for 2021 will be announced in September 2020.

 The Wall Scholars Award is available to full-time tenured or tenure-track UBC faculty members who have not previously held an award in residence at the Peter Wall Institute.